|

 be celebrated and many priests stayed there.
 One of the frequent visitors was Blessed Dominic Barberi (right, now

-famous for receiving John Henry Newman into the church).
+famous for receiving Blessed John Henry Newman into the church).
 He baptised Teresa’s sister Louisa who

 was three years younger and must have known Teresa well.